SoonerRobotics/RobotLib/tests/README.md

 First, make sure you have gcc and lcov installed.

-`sudo apt get install gcc lcov`
+`sudo apt-get install gcc lcov`

-You can run the unit tests by running `travis.sh` while in base directory.
+You can run the unit tests by running `build.sh` while in base directory.
 This will create a new folder `build` with all the output.
 Any errors will be shown in stdout along with a brief summary of the coverage.
 If you would like to view a summary of the coverage in a webpage, you can run `genhtml build/total.info -o out/` and it will create a folder `out` that contains a static website.